-The Teacher Leader Endorsement for the State of Illinois requires the completion of eight courses (equivalent to a 24-semester-hour program of study), to include five core courses, one research course, one advocacy course and one elective course.
+The Teacher Leader Endorsement for the State of Illinois requires the completion of six courses (equivalent to an 18-semester-hour program of study), including five core courses and one advocacy course.
 The endorsement program is designed to align course outcomes with the national Teacher Leader Model Standards.

 The teacher leader endorsement requires 100 clinical hours distributed across the coursework in which future teacher leaders document their application of course concepts in their classrooms and school communities, including 40 clinical hours focused on students from diverse backgrounds.

 Teachers must have a master’s degree to have the endorsement applied to their license.
 Teachers without a master’s degree can complete the endorsement while completing the M.Ed. in Teacher Leadership.

 Teachers must complete five core courses (15 semester hours):